 You can find her @mind_by_mind on Instagram.

 Andrew Penn was trained as an adult nurse practitioner and psychiatric clinical nurse specialist at the University of California, San Francisco.
 He is board certified as an adult nurse practitioner and psychiatric nurse practitioner by the American Nurses Credentialing Center.
-Currently, he serves as an associate clinical professor at the University of California-San Francisco School of Nursing.
+Currently, he serves as a clinical professor at the University of California-San Francisco School of Nursing.